 When a loved one dies most people are not sure how to proceed.
 Questions usually run through your mind such as: Where do I begin?
 Did he or she have a will?
 Am I responsible for the funeral bill?
 How am I supposed to pay his or her bills?
-Can I ignore my loved ones debts?
+Can I ignore my loved one’s debts?
 What about the house?
 These are some of the questions that our experienced probate attorneys and staff hear on a regular basis.

 When someone dies, it is important to take a step back, take a deep breath, and first and foremost deal with the burial of your loved one and the beginning of your grieving process.
-Other than making funeral arrangements for the decedent, there is nothing that can be immediately accomplished until a through inventory of what the decedent owned is made.
+Other than making funeral arrangements for the decedent, there is nothing that can be immediately accomplished until a thorough inventory of the decedent’s assets is made.
 Determining how something is titled will set the stage for whether or not a probate estate is required.

 Wealth Transfer, Asset Protection, & Succession Planning

-Our wealth transfer and asset preservation practice is focused on representing families and their closely held businesses.
+Our wealth transfer and asset preservation practice are focused on representing families and their closely held businesses.
 This practice includes the structure of those family and business assets and related debt, sophisticated estate and philanthropic planning, asset protection, multigenerational structure and wealth-preservation planning.

 • Multigenerational transfer of wealth.